-No. Only hospitals that have contacted the Oregon Health Authority (OHA), completed an application and signed an agreement with OHA to perform HPM determinations per OHA standards and rules may do so.
+No. Only hospitals that have contacted the Oregon Health Authority (OHA), completed an application and signed an agreement with OHA to perform HPE determinations per OHA standards and rules may do so.

-No. In order for a provider to be paid for a service rendered during the HPM eligibility period, the service must be a covered service under OHP.
+No. In order for a provider to be paid for a service rendered during the HPE period, the service must be a covered service under OHP.

-Hospitals may make PE determinations for a patient of the hospital or a community member, even if the individual has not used, and/or does not intend to use, hospital services.
+Hospitals may make HPE determinations for a patient of the hospital or a community member, even if the individual has not used, and/or does not intend to use, hospital services.